snacktavish/TreeUpdatingComparison/answers/Updating_tree_exercise_answers.md

 **Q** *Does changing the reference taxon change the sequences?*

 Yes!
-119 bases are different calls, and there are many gaps and or ambiguities that are not shared.
+113 - 141 bases are different calls for SRR19127720, and there are many (over 47,000!) gaps and or ambiguities that are not shared.

 **Q Does changing the reference taxon change the phylogeny or inferences you would make from it?**